How to avoid a head-on collision

 Examples of how head-on collisions occur:

-• Driving under the influence can cause another driver to drift across the center line or enter a one-way street or entrance the wrong way.
+• Driving under the influence can cause another driver to drift across the center line and enter a one-way street or entrance the wrong way.

 • Driving too fast can cause a driver to lose control or skid into oncoming traffic.